 You can request to have a white line installed by the council, at a cost, by downloading the application form.

-Red routes are identified by a single or doubles red line on the side of the road instead of yellow lines.
+Identified by a single or doubles red line on the side of the road instead of yellow lines.
 The following roads in the London Borough of Sutton are:

 - A24 Stonecot Hill and London Road, North Cheam.